 - Pour in the water and the milk.
 Mix together with a mixer or whisk.

-- Put the bowl into the oven for 30 minutes to rise.
-After half an hour it usually has risen quite a lot.
-Otherwise you can leave the batter in the warm oven for a little longer.
-If there is a hard layer on top of the batter after the rising, you can remove this with a spoon.
+- Put the bowl into the oven for 30 minutes or another warm place to rise.
+After half an hour, it usually has risen quite a lot.
+Otherwise, you can leave the batter in the warm oven for a little longer.
+If there is a hard layer on top of the batter after the rising, you can remove it with a spoon.

 - Put the raisins into warm water for about 15 minutes.
 Drain and dry them well after that.

-- Heat the sunflower oil in a heatproof pan to 175 degrees Celsius (347 F).
+- Heat the sunflower oil in a heatproof pan to 175°C (347°F).
 Be very careful because the oil will get extremely hot.

 - Carefully fold the raisins into the batter.